UMAprotocol/UMIPs/UMIPs/umip-157.md

 ### Collecting Fees in Across

 The Across contracts enforce that users receive their deposited amount minus the `relayerFeePct` and `realizedLpFeePct`.
 The `relayerFeePct` is set by the user and includes compensation to the Relayer for their cost of capital and gas expenditures on the destination chain.
-The `relayerFeePct` should also include enough to pay out the relayer's Refund Balancing Fee.
-The user will therefore need to estimate where the refund will take place.
+The `relayerFeePct` might also include enough to pay out the relayer's Refund Balancing Fee, but its ultimately up to the user to set this as high as they want to bid for a relayer's service.
 If the `relayerFeePct` is not large enough to fairly compensate a relayer, then the user can "speed up" their deposit by increasing the `relayerFeePct` by signing and broadcasting a message on-chain.

 The `realizedLpFeePct` will be computed at relay time and set by the relayer.
 It should include the LP and Deposit Balancing fee using fee curve parameters defined on-chain.
 If the `realizedLpFeePct` is set incorrectly, then the relayer will not be refunded as the relay will not be included in a bundle of valid relays by the Dataworker.

 The dataworker will need to compute the expected LP and Deposit Balancing fee for each relay and accumulate the LP fees in the `bundleLpFees`.

 Any bridging action will contain Deposit and Refund Balancing Fees which are either penalties or rewards paid out on the origin and destination SpokePools respectively.
-The dataworker will need to recompute these balancing fees to determine the size of the incentive pool at the end of the bundle for each SpokePool.
+The dataworker will need to recompute these balancing fees to determine the size of the incentive pool at the end of the bundle for each SpokePool, and payout correct refunds.

 Deposit recipients specified in Inflows will ultimately receive `(1 - (deposit.relayerFeePct + fill.realizedLpFeePct)) * deposit.amount` from the relayer.
 In other words, relayers will send to deposit recipients the deposited amount minus the relayer fee and the deposit balancing fee.
+This amount refunded is the "refund amount".

-Relayers will receive a refund out of the SpokePool's balance equal to `(1 - (fill.realizedLpFeePct)) * deposit.amount`.
-This is equal to the amount that the relayer sent to the deposit recipient plus the `relayerFee`.
+Relayers will receive a refund out of the SpokePool's balance equal to `((1 - (fill.realizedLpFeePct)) * deposit.amount) * (1 - refundBalancingFee)`.
+This is equal to the amount that the relayer sent to the deposit recipient plus the `relayerFee` minus the refund balancing fee.

 The running balances to set for a bundle are equal to the closing running balances following the final bridging event per chain in the bundle.